 The world runs on technology.
-By learning how to develop software, you are entering a field with endless opportunities – from software for businesses or research, to apps and a demanding job market.
+By learning how computing devices work, how to reason about algorithms and how to develop software, you are entering a field with endless opportunities – from software for businesses or research, to apps and a demanding job market.

 Appalachian State University’s Bachelor of Science in Computer Science is backed by an engaged faculty.
 Students are expected to apply what they learn in class through internship opportunities, research or activities sponsored by the department such as App Hack events.
 Appalachian’s Department of Computer Science was one of the first programs in North Carolina to achieve accreditation from the Accreditation Board for Engineering and Technology (ABET), which it has held since 1986.
 The program offered Appalachian’s first computer science class in 1975.

-Students in this degree have the option to pursue Appalachian’s accelerated master’s program and receive their Master of Science degree in Computer Science in one year as opposed to two years by taking graduate coursework during their senior year.
+Students in this degree have the option to pursue Appalachian’s accelerated master’s program and receive their Master of Science degree in Computer Science in one year as instead of two years by taking graduate coursework during their senior year.
 The department also offers a Data Science Certificate.

 Employment: The job market is so strong in this field that most graduates go straight into employment.
 Employers include Lowes Hardware, CGI (Lebanon, V.A.), Duke Energy, Microsoft, Google, Amazon, ECR Software, Sunrise Technologies, and INMAR.

-Graduate schools: Students who do choose to pursue graduate studies have stayed at Appalachian State University or gone to North Carolina State University, University of North Carolina-Charlotte, Clemson University, Duke University, or University of North Carolina-Chapel Hill.
+Graduate schools: Students who do choose to pursue graduate studies have stayed at Appalachian State University or attended other top programs including those at North Carolina State University, University of North Carolina-Charlotte, Clemson University, Duke University or University of North Carolina-Chapel Hill.

 A minor is not required.
 Popular minors among students who do choose to pursue one include: